farizanthoriq/farizanthoriq/README.md

--  Hi, I’m @farizanthoriq 👋, i'm from Sidoarjo
+-  Hello, I’m @farizanthoriq
--  I’m interested in badminton 🏸💞️👀
--  I’m currently learning python 📖📚
+-  I’m currently learning python
--  How to reach me thoriqfarizan@gmail.com 💌
+-  How to reach me?
+Send email to thoriqfarizan@gmail.com

 <!---
 farizanthoriq/farizanthoriq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.